vitneu/eosclassic/.github/ISSUE_TEMPLATE.md

 please note that this is an issue tracker reserved for bug reports and feature requests.

-For general questions please use the gitter channel or the Ethereum stack exchange at https://ethereum.stackexchange.com.
+For general questions please use our [Official Discord chatroom](https://discord.gg/EEzNEEu) and find the developer!

 #### System information

-Geth version: `geth version`
+EOSC version: `eosc version`
 OS & Version: Windows/Linux/OSX
 Commit hash : (if `develop`)